ChaoGu92/Min-Max-BRG/README.md

 # 1.

-● RG, expanded BRG, minimax-BRG and their nodes number
+● RG, expanded BRG, minimax-BRG and their node numbers

-● the time required to generate RG, expanded BRG, minimax-BRG
+● the times required to generate RG, expanded BRG, and minimax-BRG

 # 2.

 ● the nonblockingness of the Petri net system (N, M0, MF)

-● the time required to verifiy the nonblockingness by using the minimax-BRG
+● the time required w.r.t nonblockingness verification by using the minimax-BRG